-World records are recognised in the classes listed in 1.0.4.
+International records are recognised in the classes listed in 1.0.4.
 Multi-place gliders and motor gliders are included in these record classes where applicable.

 - a.
-MULTI-PLACE GLIDERS All persons on board the glider must be named on the FR declaration and in full on the claim form and be at least 14 years old.
-Only flight crew members possessing a valid Sporting Licence will be listed by name in the records of the FAI. - b.
-ALTITUDE RECORDS Absolute altitude and gain of height records are listed in both pilot categories but only in the Open record class (3.1.4k and 3.1.4m).
+When a multi-place glider is being used, all flight crew must be named on the FR declaration, be named in full on the claim form, and be at least 14 years old.
+Only flight crew members possessing a valid Sporting Licence will be named in the FAI records register. - b.
+For World records using a multi-place glider, the flight crew may be categorised as a team.
+In this case, all crew must have a Sporting Licence, the claim need not be also a National record, and the claim will be registered to the declared pilot-in-command. - c.
+Absolute altitude and gain of height records are restricted to the Open record class (see 3.1.4k and 3.1.4m).

-3.1.3 World record achievement margins
+3.1.3 International record achievement margins

 - A new record claim must exceed the current value by 1 km for distance, 1 km/h for speed, and 3% for altitude. - b.
-When a new record category, class, or type is created, a minimum level of performance may be set by the IGC that must be exceeded before a world record will be validated.
-It may be published in this Code, or published separately by the FAI.
+When a new International record category, class, or type is created, a minimum performance level may be set by the IGC and published on the FAI web site.